Guim3/guim3.github.io/_posts/2017-09-20-Fantastic-GANs-and-where-to-find-them-II.md

 [[Article]][impWGAN_paper] [[Code]][impWGAN_code]

-WGANs sometimes generate poor quality samples or fail to converge in some settings.
+**The problem.** WGANs sometimes generate poor quality samples or fail to converge in some settings.
 This is mainly caused by the weight clipping performed in WGANs as a measure to satisfy the Lipschitz constraint.
 If you don't know about this constraint, just keep in mind that it's a requirement for WGANs to work properly.
 Why is weight clipping a problem?
 Because it biases the WGAN to use much simpler functions.
 This means that the WGAN might not be able to model complex data with simple approximations (see image below).
 Additionally, weight clipping makes vanishing or exploding gradients prone to happen.

 ![WGAN-GP 8 Gaussians toy example]({{site.baseurl}}/files/blog/Fantastic-GANs-and-where-to-find-them-II/WGAN-GP_8_Gaussians.jpg){:height="auto" width="380px" .center-image}
-Here you can see how a WGAN fails to model 8 Gaussians because it uses simple functions.
-On the other hand, a WGAN-GP correctly models them using more complex functions.
+Here you can see how a WGAN fails to model 8 Gaussians (left) because it uses simple functions.
+On the other hand, a WGAN-GP correctly models them using more complex functions (right).
 {: .img-caption}

-So how do we get rid of weight clipping?
+**Gradient penalty.** So how do we get rid of weight clipping?
 The authors of the WGAN-GP (where GP stands for gradient penalty) propose enforcing the Lipschitz constraint using another method which they call gradient penalty.
 Basically, GP consists of restricting some gradients to have a norm of 1.
 This is why it's call gradient penalty, as it penalizes gradients which norms deviate from 1.

-As a result, WGANs trained using GP rather than weight clipping have faster convergence.
+**Advantages.** As a result, WGANs trained using GP rather than weight clipping have faster convergence.
 Additionally, the training is much more stable to an extent where hyperparameter tuning is no longer required and the architecture used is not as critical.
 These WGAN-GP also generate high-quality samples, but it is difficult to tell by how much.
 On proven and tested architectures, the quality of these samples are very similar to the baseline WGAN:

 ![WGAN-GP baseline comparison]({{site.baseurl}}/files/blog/Fantastic-GANs-and-where-to-find-them-II/WGAN-GP_comparison_DCGAN.jpg){:height="auto" width="500px" .center-image}
 {: .img-caption}